texfaq/texfaq.github.io/FAQ-overfull.md

 `10``000`, but infinite tolerance is rarely appropriate, since it can lead to very bad line breaks indeed.

-`\emergencystretch` is a TeX-internal 'dimen' register, and can be set as normal for dimens in Plain TeX; in LaTeX, use `\setlength`&nbsp;&mdash; for example:
+`\emergencystretch` is a TeX-internal ''dimen'' register, and can be set as normal for dimens in Plain TeX; in LaTeX, use `\setlength`&nbsp;&mdash; for example:
 ```latex